UC-Berkeley-I-School/hallucination_detection_in_medical_QA_bert_vs_biobert/README.md

 Refer to the project report for more details https://github.com/ashamatthews/hallucination_project/blob/main/hallucination_classification_biobert.ipynb

-# Hallucination Detection in Medical QA: BERT vs BioBERT
+# Detecting Hallucinations in Medical Question Answering: A Comparative Study of BERT and BioBERT

 This project investigates hallucination detection in medical question answering systems using transformer-based models.
 I compare a general-purpose language model (**BERT**) with a biomedical domain-specific model (**BioBERT**) to evaluate their effectiveness in detecting hallucinated medical responses.